felipesabino/tree-lang/README.md

 - `:` used instead of `v` for input
 - Direction precedence of branches
-- Direction on how nodes are read, this implementation reads left to right instead of lowest to highest (TODO)
+- Direction on how nodes are read, this implementation reads left to right instead of lowest to highest, it is still unclear how the originrl design was intended to behave (see [#1](https://github.com/felipesabino/tree-lang/issues/1))
+- Root branch neeeds to be a single `|` in the last line.
+Original design mentions that but examples did not follow this rule